Honest reviews of popular OGASAKA ski models by regular users

 UNITY U-PE/BK|D=119-81-109mm|L=153, 160, 167, 174cm|R=16.7m(167cm)|¥154,000

-This is the perfect entry model for beginners to basic skiing.
+This entry-level model is perfect for beginners.
 Its supple, mild flex and easy-to-handle side curve design allow you to effortlessly master precise carving turns.
 The edges don't grip too strongly, and the skier's control responds naturally, making it perfect for learning and improving your skiing technique.
 Beginners and intermediate skiers looking to get started on basic skiing can focus on their skis with peace of mind

-The top is a little loose, which is just right.
+The tip is slightly loose, which is just right.

 evaluation